 500 x $60 x 2 ads = $60,000 per episode.
 He puts out episodes so weekly so that's about $3 mil a year from his podcast.

 The Joe Rogan Experience is one of the most popular podcasts of all time.
+But he doesn't like to talk numbers.
+He's says he doesn't even like looking at stats.
 Let's start with YouTube.

 Since JRE puts his podcast both on YouTube and as a podcast, we can see how many downloads each YouTube episode gets there, we can do some quick maths with that.